 Liferay Loop is an internal Liferay's Enterprise Social Network application designed to help the company Organize, Communicate, Collaborate, and Engage employees.
 It allows the company to share information based on how it’s organized so that employees, new and old, can quickly find information about people, groups (Departments, Teams, & Offices), and interest topics.

 The communication within the company was too fragmented, leading to misalignment between teams, departments, and offices.
-The company had previously invested in the development of another solution called “Liferay Social Office” to try to solve the problem, but it didn’t get the employee’s engagement, it was too complex and not designed in a user-centric approach.
+The company had previously invested in the development of another solution called “Liferay Social Office” to try to solve the given problem – both externally (customers) and internally (employees), but without success once the solution was too hard to use and not designed in a user-centric approach.

 As an internal tool, most of our data to help to shape the product came from the company’s employees' feedback and observation (user testing).
 But despite that, we also used Usage Analytics tools (Google Analytics and Hotjar) to provide product telemetry offering constant operational and user feedback from the deployed features.
 After analyzing the mobile data usage, we noticed that it was not making sense to replicate the same information architecture that we had on the desktop application, because people was using the mobile app for quick interactions, like reading a post, clicking in a notification, and searching for a user or group profile.
 Based on that, we optimized the mobile app navigation to provide a design that makes more sense for a mobile usage context.

 The company leadership has central importance in curating the right information, sharing it timely, and meeting the required group of people.
 For this, Loop provides tools for managers to highlight content that they think is important for their crew to know.